qLibc

 void * qmemdup ( const void * data,

-size_t size
+size_t size )

-Duplicate a copy of memory data.
+Duplicate a block of memory.

 Parameters